-- Gap Year
+Gap Year Programs in Thailand

-With its tropical landscapes and vibrant culture it will challenge you to broaden your mind.
-Considered a "jewel of the Far East", Thailand will take your breath away, providing you with incredible stories for back home.
-Imagine telling your friends about the day you meditated in a Buddhist temple, then free dived in the waters of Koh Tao, where you saw the giant leathery fins of a Hawksbill Turtle.
+With its tropical landscapes and vibrant culture, it will challenge you to broaden your mind.
+Considered a jewel of Southeast Asia, Thailand will take your breath away and provide you with incredible stories for back home.
+Imagine telling your friends about the day you meditated in a Buddhist temple.
+Then free dived in the waters of Koh Tao, where you saw the giant leathery fins of a Hawksbill Turtle.
 If so much can happen in one day, then don’t waste a minute of it!

-Taking a gap year is advantageous because the individual programs are usually short.
-A gap year allows for a multitude of experiences.
-Rather than working for just one organization, taking a gap year allows you to participate across many different fields.
-Whether you're an indecisive person or a spontaneous person (or both, that's a catch 22), a gap year is perfect for you.
+Taking a gap year in Thailand is advantageous because individual programs are usually short.
+A gap year allows for a multitude of experiences and allows you to participate in many different fields.
+If you're looking to learn new skills, travel, get out of your comfort zone, or work in a different country, a gap year in Thailand is perfect for you.

-You can do it all on your own or chose one of the many adventure programs that take you across South East Asia, giving you a glimpse of the entire region.
+You can do it all on your own or chose one of the many adventure programs that take you across Southeast Asia, giving you a glimpse of the entire region.
 Do your research and choose what suits you best to make sure you have the time of your life.

 Thailand’s diverse availability of internships makes it hard to choose just one.
 From medical work to becoming a trained scuba diver, Thailand offers many exciting opportunities.
 The advantage of taking a gap year is that you can take advantage of many internships.
 Internships are variable; some do not pay, some will cost you, and others will pay decently.

-Thailand is the most visited country in South East Asia.
+Thailand is the most visited country in Southeast Asia.
 Aside from its beautiful beaches and fascinating culture, travelers enjoy how inexpensive it is.
 For example, you can have a wild night in Bangkok for less than the cost of a decent meal in London!

-The unit of currency in Thailand is Thai Baht (THB).
-1 baht is divided into 100 satang.
+The unit of currency in Thailand is Thai Baht (THB): 1 baht is divided into 100 satang.
 Banknotes are in denominations of 1,000 (brown), 500 (purple), 100 (red), 50 (blue), 20 (green) and 10 (brown) baht.
-Coins consist of: 25 satang, 50 satang, 1 baht, 5 baht and 10 baht.
+Coins consist of 25 satang, 50 satang, 1 baht, 5 baht, and 10 baht.

 As far as food is concerned, most visitors can afford to eat out as often as they want to.
-The average meal at a restaurant costs as little as $2.50-5.
+The average meal at a restaurant costs as little as $2-5.
 And if you brave the street food, a lovely Pad Thai will cost you no more than $1.50.

-Getting to and from a Thai restaurant is also relatively cheap, just make sure your taxi driver puts on the meter.
+Getting to and from a Thai restaurant is also relatively cheap.
+Just make sure your taxi driver puts on the meter.

 Individuals are taught to think for themselves and take full responsibility for their actions.
 The essence of this culture has two principal themes: one must understand the difference between reality and self-delusion, and one must understand the nature of cause and effect.

-As in any other predominantly Buddhist country pointing the soles of your feet and touching someone’s head are considered inappropriate.
+As in any other predominantly Buddhist country, pointing the soles of your feet and touching someone’s head are considered inappropriate.

 Remove your shoes before entering temples and other people’s houses.

-Water quality varies from place to place, but is generally poor.
+Water quality varies from place to place but is generally poor.
 Use common sense when eating from food carts and drink lots of bottled water.
 Most restaurants and hotels will use filtered water to make ice.
 Bottled water is widely available.

 Medical facilities in the Thai cities and major tourist areas are of a high standard.
 Hospitals and clinics are readily available, but more remote areas offer limited access and facilities.
 Applying for all cover medical insurance is highly advisable.
 You should always carry details of your medical insurance with you.

 The sad truth is that Thailand is known for many forms of tourist scams.
-There are organized groups of people involved in those and it is sometimes hard to know the fake from the genuine offers.
-Be wary of taxi and tuk tuk (more on these below) drivers trying to persuade you that your destination attraction is closed and offering to take you elsewhere.
-Insist on being taken to where you want to go and if in a taxi make sure the meter is on.
+There are organized groups of people involved in those, and it is sometimes hard to know the fake from the genuine offers.
+Be wary of taxi and tuk-tuk (more on these below) drivers trying to persuade you that your destination attraction is closed and offering to take you elsewhere.
+Insist on being taken to where you want to go, and if in a taxi, make sure the meter is on.

-If you find yourself at the back of a tuk tuk (a cross between a rickshaw and a motorcycle), prepare yourself for a rollercoaster like ride!
-Tuk tuk drivers seem fearless as they swarm around cities (especially Bangkok).
+If you find yourself at the back of a tuk-tuk (a cross between a rickshaw and a motorcycle), prepare yourself for a rollercoaster-like ride!
+Tuk-tuk drivers seem fearless as they swarm around cities (especially Bangkok).
 You have to give it a go, but be careful, especially if you’re not a big fan of theme park rides.